Gogo1951/Consumable-Connoisseur/README.md

 ## Features

-🧠 Zone Aware: Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.
+🧠 **Zone Aware** : Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.

-💬 Contextual Tooltips: The macro icon and tooltip update in real-time to show exactly which item will be used next.
+💬 **Contextual Tooltips** : The macro icon and tooltip update in real-time to show exactly which item will be used next.

-0️⃣ Zero Configuration: No options menu required.
+0️⃣ **Zero Configuration** : No options menu required.
 Just install and play.

-⏩ Performance Optimized: Only updates when inventory changes or combat ends; zero CPU impact during raids or PvP combat.
+⏩ **Performance Optimized** : Only updates when inventory changes or combat ends; zero CPU impact during raids or PvP combat.

 ## Installation